Pyrdacor/Ambermoon/Files/Imploding.md

 4th | 0 | 00100000
 5th | 0 | 01000000
 6rd | 0 | 10000000
-7th | 0 | 00000000 <- next byte is read, new bit buffer is 00000001
+7th | 0 | 00000000 <- next byte is read, new bit buffer is 00001001

-You see that on the 7th read (bit 6) the content becomes 0 and so the buffer is immediately replaced by the next input byte (which is 0x00).
+You see that on the 7th read (bit 6) the content becomes 0 and so the buffer is immediately replaced by the next input byte (which is 0x04).
 The resulting bit value is the most significant bit of the new byte (which is 0).
-So the 7th read does not return 1 but 0 and what is more important: the last 3 bits of the initial bit buffer are not read at all.
+So the 7th read does not return 1 but 0 and what is more important: the last 3 bits of the initial bit buffer are not read as data at all.
 The last 1-bit of the initial bit buffer is a marker and no real data.
+Every bit behind this marker bit is discarded in the initial bit buffer.

-Note that in the example the next byte (0x00) is left-shifted immediately too after reading the first bit and then the 1 from the previous read is added.
-So the new bit buffer content becomes `(0x00 << 1) + 1` which is 00000001 in binary.
+Note that in the example the next byte (0x04) is left-shifted immediately too after reading the first bit and then the 1 from the previous read is added.
+So the new bit buffer content becomes `(0x04 << 1) + 1` which is 00001001 in binary.

-Then the last 1 which was added is again a marker and no data.
-But on each bit buffer swap the marker 1 is moved over to the next buffer and as the marker is at the 8th position (7th but it was shifted before), all 8 bits of each following bit buffer are used.
+Then the last 1-bit which was added is again a marker and no data.
+But on each bit buffer swap the marker 1 is moved over to the next buffer and as the marker is placed at the 8th position (7th but it was shifted before), all 8 bits of each following bit buffer are used.

+Note that the initial bit buffer will provide 0 to 7 data bits depending on the position of the last 1-bit.
+It can never provide 8 data bits because of the mentioned behavior above.

 ### Read multiple bits